rubenroo/Chatbot-V3/README.md

 # Chatbot-V3
-For the Minor Real Fake, Real Impact, I created a chatbot with Pyton.
+For the Minor Real Fake, Real Impact, I created a chatbot with Python.
 This chatbot is built with NLTK, TensorFlow, and neural networks.
 It is highly customizable and can be modified to suit your needs.
 This chatbot was made with a tutorial from [pycodemates.com.](https://www.pycodemates.com/2021/11/build-a-AI-chatbot-using-python-and-deep-learning.html)

 **Test the bot:**